 The analysis of our randomized sample indicates the importance of national or institutional repositories and academic/social networks that constitute the so-called "green" OA.
 Most of these "green-only" papers were published in Q1 and Q2 journals (n=45; 71.4%), which implies the importance of the green route for papers published in the most prestigious paywall journals with high JIF.
 Until recently, the awareness of the need for OA digital repositories among Croatian research and high education institutions was rather low, and their implementation and maintenance was a big technical challenge.
 Only researchers working on international competitive projects (such as the ones funded by the EC through the Horizon 2020 framework) were mandated to archive their papers into an OA repository or a similar infrastructure.
-The initiative for the development of a common national digital repository infrastructure resulted in the establishment of Digital Academic Archives and Repositories - DABAR (URL: https://dabar.srce.hr), a centrally implemented technological solution based on open-source software.
-It provides Croatian researchers free, reliable, and interoperable digital repository infrastructure (Macan & Petrak, 2019).
-Both infrastructures have been financed by public funds.
+The initiative for the development of a common national digital repository infrastructure resulted in the establishment of Digital Academic Archives and Repositories - DABAR (URL: https://dabar.srce.hr), a centrally implemented technological solution based on open-source software (Macan & Petrak, 2019).
+It complements Hrčak by enabling authors affiliated to the Croatian academic institutions to archive their thesis, journal articles, book chapters, conference papers, learning objects, datasets etc. as green OA.
+It would further increase the OA share in the Croatian publication output in the years to come.